Gh0stWires/Pulp/README.md

  # Update

- I add the ability to turn pages using an app on an android wear watch.
+ I added the ability to turn pages using an app on an android wear watch.

 # Thoughts
 The hardest part of this project was dealing with RAR archives.
 When it comes to Java the only thing out there is junrar.
 Junrar has no documentation so I had to read through the source to piece together how to use it.
 But once I got it working it did the job.